FranziskaPorkert04/website/_pages/index.md

 **Upcoming and recent travel**

-February 10-14: Max Planck Institute for Mathematics in the Sciences (Leipzig, Germany)
+March 17-28: Mainz  MITP workshop, The Arithmetic of Calabi-Yau Manifolds

 ---

-This website was last updated in November 2024.
+This website was last updated in January 2025.